annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/swipeevents.md

     ![](images/swipe_events_create.png)

-After following these steps and publishing the module, you can test the pattern in your app. the result should look something like the following:
+After following these steps and publishing the module, you can test the pattern in your app.
+The result should look something like the following:

 ![](images/SwipeEvents_EndResult.gif)